 STD - Sexually Transmitted Disease Testing

 STD panels can test for a multitude of sexually transmitted diseases including chlamydia, gonorrhea, HIV, syphilis, hepatitis, and trichomonas.
 It is recommended that all sexually active women under the age of 25 get gonorrhea and chlamydia tests once a year.
-For more information on when and how to get an STD test, see our article here.

 Vitamin panels can test levels of up to 13 vitamins, including vitamins A, B1, B2, B3, B5, B6, B12, C, D 25-Hydroxy, E, K, and Folic Acid.
 This panel will assess whether your body is getting and absorbing appropriate nutrients.
 These tests can help you decide whether you need to take vitamin supplements.